 In addition, Victoria is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Because of many things, Victoria is a great place for families with children to consider.
 First of all, many other families with children live here, making Victoria a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Victoria has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Victoria’s overall crime rate is lower than average for the country.
+Finally, Victoria’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Victoria is English.
 Other important languages spoken here include Spanish and German.